islaytitans/alien/docs/src/GM/hod3.md

   - If PCs collect and analyze the globulates they discover particles of the original 26 Draconis Strain whichc can help them either kill or bargin with the Perfected

 ## Mandatory Events

-### Opening Act 3

-- Read The Change p56
-- NDD is starting to become overwhelming p7
-- Make each to make NDD roll
-- Handout Act 3 personal agendas
-- GM note, PCs are not expected to survie, it's imoirtanrt than winning doesn't mean gfetting out alive it means acting out your agenda with the Perfected
-- Proto-Hive is metamorphasis is complete, it has become a Living Proto-thing of its own
-- Station is crawling with a dozen newborn **PASSIVE** Fulfremmen p70
-- If the PCs haven't stopped the Hive's tendrills from invading the Cetorhina (ship the arrived on) the Living Proto-Hive begins priming her FTL drive
-- Recap the offer from the Fulfremmen
-- Recap - did they recreate the strain?
-- Recap Lukes calling the UPP ship to collect the info leading to [The Rescue](#the-rescue)
-- Whatever the PCs are planning to do - now is the time
-- Kick off with a [Gravitic-shear](#gravitic-shear) Go to [Mr Man's Escape Artists](#mr-mans-escape-artists)

 ### Options to Resolve Scenario